 Students will earn the course credits only if they successfully pass course examinations.
-For required courses and elective courses, students need to pass by earning a score of 70 (C) or above.
-Those who fail in the required course must retake the course, but cannot receive a score above a 70(C) the second time.
-Students should achieve a grade average of 80 (B) or above in order to graduate.
+For required courses and elective courses, students need to pass by earning a score of D or above.
+Those who fail in the required course must retake the course.
+Students should achieve a grade average of B or above in order to graduate.
 Failing any combination of two required courses or major electives twice, failing three required courses in one semester, or failing one course three times results in the inability to complete the degree and withdrawal from the program.